saloni-15/Frontend-practice-HTML-CSS/README.md

 Firstly, In this course, I've build a cat photo app to learn the basics of HTML and CSS.
 Later, I've learned modern techniques like CSS variables by building a penguin, and best practices for accessibility by building a web form.

 Finally, I've build four out of five projects mentioned below.
-As of now I'm working on the fifth project to complete this course and get the certification.
+And currently I'm working on the fifth project to complete this course and get the certification.

 ## View Project Output
 * [1.
 Tribute Page](https://saloni-15.github.io/Frontend-practice-HTML-CSS/Tribute-Page/index1.html)